Glossary

 Implementing orchestration with LLMWise

-LLMWise provides five orchestration modes through a single API: Chat for single-model requests, Compare for parallel multi-model evaluation, Blend for synthesized multi-model output, Judge for model-on-model quality scoring, and Mesh for circuit-breaker failover.
-Each mode is a parameter in the same OpenAI-compatible API call.
+LLMWise provides orchestration through dedicated endpoints: Chat (POST /api/v1/chat), Compare (POST /api/v1/compare), Blend (POST /api/v1/blend), Judge (POST /api/v1/judge), and Mesh failover (Chat with a routing fallback chain).
 You do not need to build orchestration infrastructure or manage multiple provider integrations.
-The platform handles model coordination, streaming, error handling, and cost tracking for all five modes.
+The platform handles model coordination, streaming, error handling, and cost tracking for all modes.

 How LLMWise implements this

 LLMWise gives you five orchestration modes — Chat, Compare, Blend, Judge, and Mesh — with built-in optimization policy, failover routing, and replay lab.
-One API key, nine models, no separate subscriptions.
+No monthly subscription is required and paid credits do not expire.

 Common questions